rich-context-competition/rich-context-book-2019/combined_chapters/chap09.md

 Previous works on never-ending learning have shown how humans and extraction algorithms can work together to achieve high-precision and high-recall knowledge extraction from unstructured sources.
-In our future work, we hence aim to populate a **scientific knowledge graphs** based on never-ending learning.
+In our future work, we hence aim to populate a **scientific knowledge graph** based on never-ending learning.
 The methodology we plan to develop will be domain-independent and rely on active learning to classify, extract, link and publish scientific research artifacts extracted from